-Brand assets are crucial for your brand and offer a host of advantages for managing your brand.
+Brand assets are crucial for your brand and offer many advantages for managing your brand.
 Your brand’s distinctiveness has nothing to do with how it functions or even its selling propositions – it’s the elements of a brand that make it recognisable and different.
-These unique brand assets are tied back to a brand in the consumers’ mind and make you both memorable and consistent, and unique.
+These unique brand assets are tied back to a brand in the consumers’ minds and make you memorable, consistent, and unique.

 Also, having a go-to centralised resource means a single source of truth for which copy, graphic, colour, size or material goes with which brand application.

 How do I start developing Brand Assets

 Start with knowing who you are.
-Don’t let the look and feel of your assets be directed solely by what’s in fashion now.
-If you let your customers dictate what you look like in a bid to try and when they over, what happens when the fashion or the market changes?
-You have to as well to keep up, that’s exhausting, time-consuming and expensive.
-This chopping and changing also mean you’re not going to be able to be consistent and that was kind of the point in the first place?
+Don’t let the look and feel of your assets be directed solely by what’s in fashion now to try and win customers over.
+Because when fashion changes, you have to try and keep up; that’s exhausting, time-consuming and expensive.
+This chopping and changing also mean you’re not going to be able to be consistent, and that was the point in the first place?

 We develop a look, a tone, a behaviour that’s indelibly branded and instantly recognisable.
 We believe the strongest brands live in a world of their own creation.
 We do this with you before charging off into a design, agreeing on a simplified strategy.
 This point saves us time in the long run by forming an agreement between all stakeholders as early as possible.

 What Brand Assets should be in our Brand’s tool kit?

-Every brand will have a different mix of brand assets; we build our asset library or “brand toolkits” across both offline and online applications, which usually include the basic.
+Every brand will have a different mix of brand assets; we build our asset library or “brand toolkits” across offline and online applications, usually including the basics.

 including trademarking information, URLs and other brand hierarchy information.

 Intro documents and boilerplates

-A centralised resource means that the language used and the way it’s laid out is consistent.
+A centralised resource means that the language used and laid out are consistent.